-For the longest time, my solution was to put my hair appliances on the bathroom counter, knowing that the surface wouldn’t catch fire.
+For the longest time, that meant putting my hair appliances on the bathroom counter, knowing that the surface wouldn’t catch fire.
 While this helped me avoid anxiety, it didn’t really look good.
-You may remember my ultimate solution for this conundrum.
 In a rare lightbulb moment, I decided to hang a metal (read: not flammable) desktop file box on the wall to store my cooling hairdryer and straightener.
 It worked perfectly and I lived with it for about four months, but then I finally fessed up to what I had been thinking all along: It looked like a hanging file basket screwed into the wall.
 Not good.

 So I finally decided to relegate the box to a new spot in the bathroom, making it more about the function than the particular (lack of) aesthetic appeal.
 I still think that the file box is the perfect solution because, again, it’s not flammable and it keeps things within easy reach, so I simply compromised in the “looks” department by hanging it in a less conspicuous location.

 It’s out-of-the-way so the room is still stylish, but convenient enough for me to grab what I need in the morning.
 From the doorway, you can’t even tell that it’s there.
-So I’m curious – How do you guys store your hair appliances?
+So I’m curious: how do you guys store your hair appliances?
 I know there are so many other creative ideas out there and I’d love to hear about them!
-Oh, and do any of you have bad OCD tendencies like me?
-I’m such a worry wart…